vantage-sh/docs.vantage.sh/docs/autopilot.md

 Because of changes to the underlying Reserved Instance (RI) market, the way Autopilot initially worked changed from supporting AWS Reserved Instances to instead supporting AWS Savings Plans.
 See the [_Migrate from Autopilot (EC2 RIs) to Autopilot for AWS Savings Plans_](/autopilot#migrate) section below for details on how to get started.
 Consult the following resources for additional information:

-- For more details on the AWS changes to RIs, see [this Vantage blog post](https://www.vantage.sh/blog/aws-reserved-instances-updates).
+- For more details on AWS's changes to RIs, see [this Vantage blog post](https://www.vantage.sh/blog/aws-reserved-instances-updates).
-- For information about the updates in Vantage, see the following Vantage blog.
+- For information about this recent Autopilot update, see the following Vantage blog post.
-- For a primer on AWS Savings Plans, see the [following Vantage blog](https://www.vantage.sh/blog/what-is-an-aws-savings-plan).
+- For a primer on AWS Savings Plans, see the [following Vantage blog post](https://www.vantage.sh/blog/what-is-an-aws-savings-plan).

 ## Autopilot Permissions {#permissions}